Cost Segregation ATG - Chapter 6.6 - Construction Process

 The fourth stage of the construction process, called fieldwork, is the actual construction of the project.
 Fieldwork is broken down into building permits, subcontractors, scheduling subcontractors, shop drawings, project submissions, and change orders.

 Before construction can begin, the appropriate municipality must issue a building permit.
 Specifications and blueprints must be provided to the municipality's building department, along with the application for a permit.
 The period of time for a permit to be approved can be lengthy, especially in the case of new construction.
 The general contractor or owner may also be required to submit results of soil testing, environmental impact studies, and any other necessary testing or studies.
 Sometimes, a public hearing is mandated if there is opposition to the project.
 In most cases, a permit is issued within a few months.
 The cost of the permit and any related studies may be the responsibility of either the owner or the general contractor.

 Construction projects must also follow the standards of the applicable building code.
 A building inspector will be involved at various construction stages in order to verify that the project is being constructed according to municipal code.

 Subcontractors range from a one-man operation to nationwide, publicly traded corporations, or divisions of larger corporations.
-Subcontractors are distinguished from general contractors by their limited scope of work, which usually involves a special skill, knowledge, or ability.
+Subcontractors are distinguished from general contractors by their limited scope of work, which usually involves specialized skills, knowledge, or ability.
 Subcontractors, which include plumbers, electricians, framers, and concrete workers, generally enter into contracts with the general contractor and may provide the raw materials used in their specialty areas.
 The general contractor, not the owner of the property, pays the subcontractors.
 Materials purchased by the subcontractors are generally delivered directly to the job site.
-The subcontractors’ work may either be completed in stages, or it may be continuous.
+The subcontractors’ work may either be completed in stages or continuously.